oboyle-matthew/cellsociety/PLAN.md

 ## Overview
 The CellSociety class manages all the interactions between all the components.
-It performs computations, calculates grid's state and keeps history of all interactions
+It performs computations, calculates grid's update and keeps history of all interactions

 Main class is the visualizer, which displays states, calculated by CellSociety, listens to all the inputs and allows user to interact with the simulation

-Cell performs computations and updates it's own state
+Cell performs computations and updates it's own update

 Actions define actions any type of cell takes
 ![Scheme](Scheme.png)